Do you constantly find yourself distracted during prayer and Bible study?

 The good news?
-There are plenty of things you can do to make focusing during prayer and Bible study that much easier.
+There are plenty of things you can do to make stop getting so distracted during prayer and Bible study.

 Here are seven techniques that work great for me — maybe one of them will help you too?

 *This post contains affiliate links, which means if you make a purchase, I may make a small commission at no additional cost to you.
 This helps cover the many costs of running this site and allows me to help provide for my growing family.
 Thank you!